Oregon Lottery

-In 1985, Oregon State Lottery tickets became available for purchase.
-Initially, the lottery began with an instant-win game and later introduced the enduringly popular jackpot game known as Oregon's Game Megabucks.
+In 1985, Oregon State Lottery tickets went on sale.
+First, the lottery featured an instant play game and then became a long time favorite, the jackpot play, Oregon's Game Megabucks.

 A pioneering move came in 1992 when the Oregon Lottery became the first state to introduce Video Lottery Terminals, 24-hour-managed video lottery systems.

-In its initial decade, the Oregon Lottery dedicated its proceeds to fostering economic development and job creation.
-Today, lottery profits support various state programs, including those benefiting state parks, habitat conservation, public schools, and veteran services.
+During its first decade, the Oregon Lottery used its net proceeds to support economic development and employment growth.
+Today's lottery dollars support an array of state investments, including parkland, habitat conservation, public education and veteran services, among others.

 Within what timeframe should I claim my lottery prizes?

-Is it possible to maintain my privacy if I win a lottery prize?
+Will it be possible to keep my privacy if I win the lottery?

 Do I need to pay taxes on Oregon Lottery winnings?